JamieGarnham/lingoly-team/README.md

 26/08/2026: updated 'Majority vote' and 'Upper bound' values for Gemini 2.5 Flash (K=2 and K=4) in final table of results.

-## Revisions to repository

-28/08/2026: Fixed three issues found while dry-running the reproduction steps below with synthetic model responses (no API calls):
-- `code/judging/eval_common.py`'s Table 1 "Correction 1" (Q5.1(a) accepting
-  any string containing both loanwords) silently never matched: the dataset stores accented characters in NFD (decomposed) form, while the hardcoded literals in that file are NFC (composed), so the `in` substring checks always failed. `normalize_answer()` now NFC-normalizes before comparing.
-  This only affects the correctness of that one manually-corrected subquestion; it does not change any of the headline results in the paper, which were scored before this fix existed.
-- `data/splits/benchmark_same_obf.jsonl.zip` and
-  `benchmark_same_obf_rosetta.jsonl.zip` shipped with every entry's `format` field set to `null`, rather than the Rosetta/Pattern/Monolingual/Match-up value `create_benchmark_same_obf.py` actually looks up and writes today.
-  Both files have been regenerated with the current scripts; verified byte-for-byte identical to the previous shipped files in every field *except* `format` (same 173/107 obfuscation selections, same seed).
-This field is otherwise unused downstream — `evaluate_baseline.py` and friends look up format independently from `overall_question_format_mapping.csv` — so this had no effect on any reported result, only on anyone reading the split file's own `format` field directly.
-- `requirements.txt` was unpinned and, in practice, did not resolve to a working environment via `pip install -r requirements.txt` — `guidance` pulls in an exact `llguidance` version pip won't always satisfy on its own, alongside several other transitively-missing packages (see the comment in `requirements.txt`).
-All versions are now pinned to a combination verified to install and run cleanly, including the API-key-free `--generate_only` sanity check.

 ## Repository

 This repository contains the benchmark data and code needed to reproduce the